Purpose

 Delivery

-The material for this course includes separate guides for the tutor and the trainee.
-The tutor pack is used to support the tutor on what to expect from the course and the trainee.
-The trainee pack covers the following:
+The material for this course includes a guide for the supervisor and another for the trainee.
+The supervisor pack is used to support the supervisor on what to expect from the course and of the trainee.
+The supervisor can also view the trainee pack which covers the following:

 • An introduction to the role of an ACT